TheGeekosaurus/extension-marketplace-api-2.0/API_SETUP_GUIDE.md

 # API Setup Guide for E-commerce Arbitrage Extension

-This guide will walk you through the process of obtaining and configuring the required API keys for the E-commerce Arbitrage Extension.
+This guide explains how to set up the API services for the E-commerce Arbitrage Extension.
+Note that **the extension will work with mock data without any API setup**, so you can use it immediately for testing and demonstration purposes.

+## Mock Data Mode

+By default, the extension is configured to use mock data instead of making real API calls.
+This means:

+- No API keys are required for basic functionality
+- Price comparisons will be simulated based on the source product
+- You can test the extension without setting up a backend server

+If you want to use real data from the APIs, follow the steps below to configure the necessary services and API keys.

 ## TrajectData API Services Overview

-The extension uses the following API services from TrajectData:
+The extension uses the following API services from TrajectData for real data mode:

 1. **BlueCart API** - For Walmart product data
 2. **Rainforest API** - For Amazon product data